FlyingKiwiBird/AioCron/readme.md

         * Monday = 0, Sunday = 6.
 An enum is also provided: `CoroCron.Weekdays`
     * `Hours()` - Hours of the day
     * `Minutes()` - Minutes in the hour
-* `Do(function, args)`
+* `Do(function, args=())`
-    * Do is basically a proxy for a `multiprocessing.Process` It stores the action to complete at the scheule specified by the periods above
-    * args is optional
+    * This is the coroutine that you want to execute when the time is right
+    * The function should be passed by reference (i.e. without parenthesis at the end)
+    * You can pass args as a tuple in the 2nd parameter

 ### Step 3: Start the Cron